FreshRSS/FreshRSS/docs/en/admins/12_User_management.md

 ## Create new user

-Settings page: `Administation` -> `Manage Users`.
+Settings page: `Administation` → `Manage Users`.

-For a new user follwing information are necessary:
+For a new user the following information is necessary:
 * language
 * username
 * is it an administrator account?
 * password

-If in the `System configuration` the `Force email addres validation` is enabled, than the email address input is shown and mandatory.
+If in the `System configuration` the `Force email address validation` is enabled, then the email address input is shown and mandatory.

 ## User registration form

 New users could use the self registration form in the frontend.

-The user registration form is availabale via the login form, when maximal number of accounts is smaller than number of created accounts (Set up in `Administration` -> `System configuration`).
-If maximal number of account is 0, than there is no limit of user accounts' number.
+The user registration form is available via the login form, when the maximum number of accounts is smaller than the number of created accounts (Set up in `Administration` → `System configuration`).
+If the maximum number of accounts is 0, than there is no limit on the number of user accounts.

 If in the `System configuration` the `Force email addres validation` is enabled, than the email address input is shown and mandatory.